typemill/typemill/content/00-welcome/05-todos.md

 * DONE: Migrate from backend to frontend with vue and api
 * DONE: Redesign
 * DONE: License feature
-* ToDo: Enhance with plugins
+* DONE: Enhance with plugins

 ----